SunnyDeng/azure-content-dede/articles/storage/storage-dotnet-how-to-use-files.md

 Im folgenden Beispiel wird eine Datei in eine andere Datei in derselben Freigabe kopiert.
 Weil bei diesem Kopiervorgang zwischen Dateien im selben Speicherkonto kopiert wird, können Sie die Gemeinsam verwendeter Schlüssel-Authentifizierung verwenden, um den Kopiervorgang auszuführen.

-    //Parse the connection string for the storage account.
+    // Parse the connection string for the storage account.
     CloudStorageAccount storageAccount = CloudStorageAccount.Parse(
         Microsoft.Azure.CloudConfigurationManager.GetSetting("StorageConnectionString"));

-    //Create a CloudFileClient object for credentialed access to File storage.
+    // Create a CloudFileClient object for credentialed access to File storage.
     CloudFileClient fileClient = storageAccount.CreateCloudFileClient();

-    //Get a reference to the file share we created previously.
+    // Get a reference to the file share we created previously.
     CloudFileShare share = fileClient.GetShareReference("logs");

-    //Ensure that the share exists.
+    // Ensure that the share exists.
     if (share.Exists())
     {
-        //Get a reference to the root directory for the share.
+        // Get a reference to the root directory for the share.
         CloudFileDirectory rootDir = share.GetRootDirectoryReference();

-        //Get a reference to the directory we created previously.
+        // Get a reference to the directory we created previously.
         CloudFileDirectory sampleDir = rootDir.GetDirectoryReference("CustomLogs");

-        //Ensure that the directory exists.
+        // Ensure that the directory exists.
         if (sampleDir.Exists())
         {
-            //Get a reference to the file we created previously.
+            // Get a reference to the file we created previously.
             CloudFile sourceFile = sampleDir.GetFileReference("Log1.txt");

-            //Ensure that the source file exists.
+            // Ensure that the source file exists. if (sourceFile.Exists())
-            if (sourceFile.Exists())
             {
-                //Get a reference to the destination file.
+                // Get a reference to the destination file.
                 CloudFile destFile = sampleDir.GetFileReference("Log1Copy.txt");

-                //Start the copy operation.
+                // Start the copy operation.
                 destFile.StartCopy(sourceFile);

-                //Write the contents of the destination file to the console window.
+                // Write the contents of the destination file to the console window.
                 Console.WriteLine(destFile.DownloadText());
             }
         }